 Small Batch PB

 Process until the PB is the desired consistency.
 It is important to note that PB goes through different stages: starting with a crushed “blob,” then to a paste with the consistency of a pie dough, and to a thicker paste before it finally becomes a creamy "butter."
-It can take around 3 to 4 minutes for the oils to be released so the "paste" can become a butter.
+It can take around 3 minutes for the oils to be released so the "paste" can become a butter.
 When I first made PB I wasn’t aware of all the stages, so stopped at “thicker paste” which made it difficult to spread, even though the dogs didn't seem to mind!
 But only a minute or two more processing time results in a perfectly creamy peanut butter.
 Lesson here is to keep processing.
 If your blender or food processor gets too warm, turn it off, and let it cool, and continue processing.
 It seems like almost magic once you get to that buttery stage.

 For crunchy style PB, chop up ¼ cup or so of peanuts, then using a spatula, add to the finished processed PB.

 Use a cup of peanut butter, 1/2 mashed banana, mix with a little water.
 Put into ice cube trays (silicone ones work well).
 Freeze for a few hours.
 Dogs love these delicious lickings.